telerik/fiddler-everywhere-docs/user-guide/composer.md

     - An [__Execute__](#execute-button) button.
 Action button to execute the composed request.
     - A [__Save__](#save-button) button.
 To save your composed request in the [**Requests**]({%slug saved-requests-tab%}) list.

-2. The mid-section provides options to further modify your request via:
+1. The mid-section provides options to further modify your request through:
     - [__Headers__](#headers) section.
 Allows you to add and modify the request's HTTP headers.
     - [__Params__](#params) section.
 Allows you to add and modify the request's parameters.
     - [__Raw__](#raw) section.
 Read-only represenation of the composed request.
     - [__Body__](#body) section.
 Allows you to modify the request's body.
 Supports different known formats (for example like JSON, form-data, XML, text, etc.)

-3. The bottom section is a [__response inspector__](#response-inspector), which shows the response from the executed request.
+1. The bottom section is a [__response inspector__](#response-inspector), which shows the response from the executed request.

-4. The **Requests** list (to the left) is the place to save composed request for later usage.
-From the **Requests** list, the saved requests entry could also be easily shared with collaborators.
+1. The **Requests** list (to the left) is the place to save composed request for later usage.
+From the **Requests** list, the saved requests entry can also be easily shared with collaborators.

 ![Composer User Interface](../images/composer/composer.png)

 >important Fiddler's Composer is adding by default its `User-Agent` so that it sends HTTPS request correctly.
-You could remove the default `User-Agent` header but notice that this could break composing a secure request (HTTPS).
+You can remove the default `User-Agent` header but notice that this can break composing a secure request (HTTPS).
 The default key-value

 ## HTTP Methods